DownTheMatrix/100-days-of-code/r1-log.md

 **Thoughts:** My laptop had some issues and I needed to transfer the data to another one.
 I carried on despite the hassle, and that's nice.

+### Day 35: 2018 March 5, Monday

+**Today's Progress**: I started studying, practicing (and appreciating) the new featured brought into JavaScript by ES6.
+I wrote several functions using pre and post-ES6 methods.
+For instance, if I had to calculate the average (mean) of the numbers in an array, I wrote a function which used a standard for loop first, and then the same one using a for...of loop and a rest parameter.

+**Thoughts:** I scratched my head as my function kept on returning NaN when no parameter was passed into it (i.e.: `average()`).
+I solved the puzzle after researching for a while.
+In the end I used the `parseFloat()` function and `toFixed()`, and it worked!